what does istg mean in text

 Origin & Background of ISTG

-As texting culture grew in the early 2000s, people started shortening long phrases into abbreviations:
+As texting culture evolved in the early 2000s, internet users began shortening long phrases into abbreviations like:

 Real-Life Conversations Using ISTG